phiphifier/p_level_editor/README.md

 Indev
-To compile, cd to the folder containing the p_level_editor folder, and run the following command: `javac p_level_editor/*/*.java`
+To compile, cd into the p_level_editor folder, and run the following command: `javac /*/*.java`

-To run, cd into the p_level_editor folder, run this command: `java main.PLevelEditor`
+To run, while in the p_level_editor folder, run this command: `java main.PLevelEditor`

 Should be compatible with java 8 and above, though I've only tested with jdk25